-- The Electronic Stability Programme (ESP) cannot defy the laws of physics.
+- The electronic stabilisation programme (ESP) cannot defy the laws of physics.
 This should be kept in mind, particularly on slippery and wet roads and when towing a trailer. - Always adapt your driving style to suit the condition of the roads and the traffic situation.
-Do not let the extra safety afforded by ESP tempt you into taking any risks when driving, as this can cause accidents.
+Do not let the extra safety afforded by ESP tempt you into taking any risks when driving, this can cause accidents.

-Please refer to the corresponding warning notes on ESP in ⇒ page 185, "Intelligent technology".
+Please refer to the corresponding warning notes on ESP in ⇒ page 183, "Intelligent technology".